3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## Camera Design

+The design of the camera module strives to implement the fundamental concept of separating interface from implementation.
+By defining an `ICamera` interface that handles all public access, the underlying implementation can change dramatically as long as it conforms to the contract specified by the interface.
+This allows for supporting additional cameras in future versions of the product as well as making camera changes should unforeseeable events occur.
+All these changes can happen within the camera module without the unity plugin needing to change its method calls at all.

 ### Public Members
-The `CameraInterface` has four public members.
-They include: `StartCapture`, `StopCapture`, `ImageAvailable`, and `OutOfImages`.
+The `RealSenseCamera` has three public members.
+All three of its public members are implementations of the `ICamera` interface's public members They include: `StartCapture()`, `StopCapture()`, and `GetImages()`.
 Each of these public members are described below.

 #### StartCapture
-The `StartCapture` method of the `CameraInterface` signals the class to start capturing images from the Intel® RealSense™ Camera.
-The camera will continually capture images until the class is signaled by the `StopCapture` method.
+The `StartCapture` method of the `RealSenseCamera` signals the class to start capturing images from the Intel® RealSense™ Camera.
+This updates the camera's state variable to the `CameraState.RUNNING` state.
+The method will engage the camera capture loop which will continually capture images until otherwise notified.
+This notification is created by calling the `StopCapture` method described below.

 #### StopCapture
-The `StopCapture` method of the `CameraInterface` signals the class to stop capturing images from the Intel® RealSense™ Camera.
-The camera module will then finish sending any images it had already captured via the `ImageAvailable` event.
+The `StopCapture` method of the `RealSenseCamera` signals the class to stop capturing images from the Intel® RealSense™ Camera.
+The `State` member variable will be changed in order to signal to the capture loop to terminate.
+The camera module will then finish converting and saving all images that have been captured.
+Image capture will not resume again until the `StartCapture` method has been called.

-#### ImageAvailable
-The `ImageAvailable` event of the `CameraInterface` signals to a listener that there is a new image available.
-It sends the new Image through the delegate and the listener is able to receive the new image.
-This event can only happen while the `CameraInterface` is in the `CameraInterfaceState.Capture` state.

-#### OutOfImages
+#### GetImage
-The `OutOfImages` event of the `CameraInterface` signals to a listener that there are no longer any images available to send via the ImageAvailable event.
-This event can only be called after the `StopCapture` event has been called on the `CameraInterface`.
-This is to make sure that all images that were obtained within the capture period are sent to the listener and that no data is lost.
+Gets the next available image from the camera as a `Bitmap`.
+The image is likely to have already been captured and possibly written to disk.
+In this case the image would need to be read from disk and then returned.
+If the image is still in memory then the `Bitmap`.

 ## Computer Vision Design